sdsc/website-summer-institute-2019/_sections/apply-2.md

 ### Deadlines

-* Applications will be accepted: through Friday, May 6, 2016 Extended through Monday, May 9, 2016
+* Applications will be accepted: through Friday, May 5, 2017
-* Applicants will be notified of status by: Friday, May 27, 2016
+* Applicants will be notified of status by: Friday, May 19, 2017
-* Accepted applicants are asked to confirm attendance by registering no later than: Friday, June 10, 2016
+* Accepted applicants are asked to confirm attendance by registering no later than: Friday, June 9, 2017

 ### Room and board scholarships